-Albufeira, Praia da Rocha, almost all of the central Algarve
+Albufeira, Praia da Rocha, and most all of the central Algarve

 Albufeira, Praia da Rocha and Lagos